Skip to main content

 Fixed scope.
 Fixed price.
 Weeks, not quarters.

-You are hiring a software team, not buying a login.
-We scope the work to your stack, put a fixed price on it before we start, and stay on after it ships.
+You're hiring a software team, not buying a login.
+We scope the work to your setup, put a fixed price on it before we start, and stay on after it ships.

 01